brainrotmail/mail/README.md

 ## To do list:

--buy domain
+- buy domain

--set up email server
+- set up email server

--make a python script that interfaces with the email server -I don't know the exact specifics yet, so idk, we'll figure it out :3
+- make a python script that interfaces with the email server

+- I don't know the exact specifics yet, so idk, we'll figure it out :3